aurelia/aurelia/docs/user-docs/router-lite/routing-lifecycle.md

 2. component-one `attached`.
 3. app-root `attached`.

-This also stays same for the router-lite, except for the "application root" component.
+This is also the same for the router-lite, except for the "application root" component.
 Tweaking the example above slightly, let us assume that we have the following constellation of components.

 ```html
 <app-root>